-To ensure that the conservation values of Benger Swamp are not affected by mining proposals.
+1. To ensure that the conservation values of Benger Swamp are not affected by mining proposals.

-It is likely that any form of mineral exploration or mining on Benger Swamp or in the Swamp's catchment would adversely affect the value of the area as a waterbird habitat.
+It is likely that poorly planned mineral exploration or mining on Benger Swamp or in the Swamp's catchment could lead to adverse impacts on the value of the area as waterbird habitat.
 This effect would be primarily through changes to water supply and water quality and secondarily through general increases in levels of activity in the area.

-- Discussions are underway, between CALM and the Department of Mines to establish a 'no mining condition' over Benger Swamp.
-(Refer to Part A, 3.2 Mining, for a discussion of 'no mining conditions'.)
-These discussions will continue. - 2.
-If exploration or mining is approved in the Benger area, environmental conditions guiding these activities will be developed so that the current values of the Swamp, as waterbird habitat, are conserved.
-These conditions will be determined by CALM in consultation with the Department of Mines.
+- 1. CALM, in consultation with Westralian Sands and the Department of Mines will finalise the placement of a no mining condition over Benger Swamp.
+(Refer to Part A, 3.2 Mining, for a discussion of the approval process for exploration and mining, and mining conditions). - 2.
+If in the future, exploration or mining is approved in Benger Swamp or its catchment, environmental conditions guiding these activities will be developed so that the values of the Swamp, as waterbird habitat, are conserved.
+These conditions will be recommended by the Minister for CALM to the Minister for Minerals and Energy.

-4.0 WATER LEVELS, FLOODING AND DRAINAGE
+4.0 WATER LEVELS, FUMING AND DRAINAGE

-- To provide an annual pattern of flooding and drying to cater for the range of waterbirds using the Swamp. - To take account of the effects of water level control on private land use.
+- 1. To provide an annual pattern of flooding and drying to cater for the range of waterbirds using the Swamp. - 2.
+To take account of the effects of water level control on private land use.